 You can now execute ADB and Fastboot commands.
 To test whether you have done everything correctly, you should try “adb devices” or “fastboot devices”.
 You will get the following output in return:

 List of devices attached 7f904cb9 device

 Make sure you tap the Allow USB debugging option on your phone’s screen when you are prompted with the RSA dialogue.
 In case you get the following output instead,

 Try killing the ADB server using the following commands:

 sudo adb kill-server sudo adb start-server

 This should fix the issue.
-If you still encounter any issue, try navigating to /media/<username>/Oneplus drivers and run the following command:
+If you still encounter any issues, try navigating to /media/<username>/Oneplus drivers and run the following command: